14Dhruv04/Stick-Hero/README.md

 Download and extract the attached ZIP file and run: `Stick-Hero.exe` No separate Java installation is required.

-Have a go at it and let me know your thoughts and any improvements that could be made!
-Thank you.
+Have a go at it!